Flutter Performance: Top 10 Best Practices

-Performance is a crucially important aspect of any modern mobile app.
+Flutter performance is a crucially important aspect of any modern cross-platform mobile app written with the SDK.
 Skipped frames and freezes hurt app’s usability and leave a bad impression on users.
 And if a slow e-commerce app is just a bad app, a stuttering game is a completely unusable app.
-To feel smooth, the app should maintain 60 FPS (frames per second) most of the time, or in other words, change frames every 16.66 milliseconds.
+To feel smooth, the app should maintain 60 FPS (frames per second) most of the time, or in other words, change frames every 16.66 milliseconds (for 120 Hz screens that are supported, the value is 8 milliseconds).
 Modern apps use many visual elements at once, making it a heavy load on the device’s hardware.
 Improving the app’s code and architecture is the main way to make it perform better.
-Surf has an extensive experience of developing apps with Flutter — from mobile banking and e-commerce stores to streaming platforms and corporate apps.
-Read our article to learn about the best practices for improving your Flutter app performance.

-Developed by Google, Flutter is a cross-platform framework that runs on Dart coding language.
-As well as being one of the most popular cross-platform technologies on the market, it is also one of the most powerful in terms of performance.
+Developed by Google, Flutter is a cross-platform framework that runs on Dart coding language and is one of the most powerful in terms of performance.
 Let’s briefly overview how its performance compares to other mobile app technologies.

 Flutter vs React Native performance

-When compared to the React Native cross-platform framework, Flutter shows better performance thanks to its architectural solution of default component availability— Flutter does not need a JavaScript ‘communication bridge’ to interact with native components and has a powerful Skia rendering engine.
+When compared to the React Native cross-platform framework, Flutter shows better performance thanks to its architectural solution of default component availability— Flutter does not need a JavaScript ‘communication bridge’ to interact with native components and has powerful Skia and Impeller rendering engines.
 The bridge is on the border of the React Native framework and the graphics engine drawing UI.
 The technology is rather slow, and causes a kind of slowdown.

 The Ionic cross-platform framework uses Web View, a system component responsible for opening web pages in apps.
 It means that for UI development we use typical web technologies, such as html and css.
 In simple words, we just create a browser inside our mobile app, and it displays the UI.
 That’s why UX in mobile apps created with Ionic differs much from those powered by Flutter or React Native.
 And low performance is just one of the eventual issues.